 Fire…and What Came Next

 My journey there was long…the fire had already breached the 15 Freeway on its race to the ocean.
 I had to detour all the way to the coast because the inland route was blocked.
-My search took me to Qualcomm Stadium in San Diego (soon to be home to many thousands of displaced people).
+My search took me to Qualcomm Stadium in ple).
 What a truly extraordinary experience.
 I ended up spending the whole night, partly because the freeway was closed and partly because I simply couldn’t leave.
 I prayed with people, counseled people, moved food and supplies, tried to coordinate efforts and in other ways simply tried to be present for folks.

 For almost 24 hours I watched and participated in the pageant of the best of the human condition.
 When the freeway opened up and relief arrived I was torn between wanting to stay and help and needing to go home to sleep.
 In the end, sleep won out, but the lessons learned, the hope experienced and the inspiration gained will carry me for a long time to come.